-- Promotion of the site Make use of joint leaflets to highlight the activities present on site.[FCS, , ] - Maintain the existing infrastructure in a safe condition with regular inspections and maintenance.
-[FCS, , ,] - On site interpretation boards and site related leaflets Develop projects that help visitors engage with the existing wildlife, heritage and natural features. develop materials that help visitors engage with the site.
-[FCS, , ,] this should be in a category on its own as a specific objective as its really important for visitors.

-- Off site interpretation -make use of web and other media.
-[FCS, , - work with and include a wider user group in the development of Carron valley.
-[FCS, ,]

-- Work with the local residents to seek their views and aim to help them deliver any specific projects and improvements they might suggest.
-[FCS, , , ,] - develop volunteering activities related to the site and the activities in the Development plan.
-[FCS, , ,] - Seek funding for further development.
+- Promotion of the site Make use of joint leaflets to highlight the activities present on site.[ FCS, , ,] - Maintain the existing infrastructure in a safe condition with regular inspections and maintenance.
+Enhancing the mechanisms to encourage volunteer involvement in maintenance activities [FCS, , ,] - On site interpretation boards and site related leaflets Develop projects that help visitors engage with the existing wildlife, heritage and natural features.
+Seek to develop materials that help visitors engage with the site.
+[FCS, , ,] - Off site interpretation seek to make use of web and other media.
+[FCS, , ,] - Seek to work with and include a wider user group in the development of Carron valley.
+[FCS, , ,] - Work with the local residents to seek their views and aim to help them deliver any specific projects and improvements they might suggest.
+[FCS, , ,] - Seek to develop volunteering activities related to the site and the activities in the Development plan.
+[FCS, , ,] - Seek funding for further trail\development.
 [FCS, , ,] - Make use of the site to host events.
 [FCS, , ,] - Complete the current multi use loch side trail already under way.
-[FCS, , ,] - Monitoring of visitor numbers and surveys of customers will be important.
-[FCS, , ,]
+[FCS, , ,] - Ongoing mMonitoring of visitor numbers and perceptions surveys of customers will be essential to measure the impact of our activities. important.
+[FCS, , , ]

-Map 2 Context
+10. Map 2